 Core Validator FAQs

-1. What is a Validator in Core Chain?
+1. What is a Validator in the Core ecosystem?

-In the Core Chain ecosystem, "validator" refers to nodes or participants in the blockchain network that are responsible for verifying, validating, and adding new transactions to the blockchain.
-Validators play a critical role in the maintenance and security of the network.
+In the Core ecosystem, "validator" refers to nodes or participants in the blockchain network that are responsible for verifying, validating, and adding new transactions to the blockchain.
+Validators play a crucial role in maintaining and securing the network.

 2. How to Become a Validator?